Disney Channel (Southeast Asia): Singapore

 The schedule was similar to the main feed, along with local advertisements.
 Some programming was replaced by sitcoms.
-This feed was closed on 1 June 2020, after failing to renew their contracts on both StarHub and Singtel; due to the launch of Disney+ on 23 February 2021.
+This feed was closed on 1 June 2020, after failing to renew their contracts on both StarHub and Singtel.

 Malaysia and Brunei

 Same schedule as the Asia feed, with local advertisements; began early on 15 January 2000.
 It was available in four languages: English, Malay, Mandarin and Tamil.
 This channel was only available on Astro in Malaysia and Kristal-Astro in Brunei.
-Because of Astro's children's package being refreshed on 14 December 2020 and the launch of Disney+ Hotstar, Disney Channel, along with Disney Junior, were removed on Astro and Astro-owned TV providers (including NJOI and Kristal-Astro) on 1 January 2021.
+Because of Astro's children's package being refreshed on 14 December 2020, Disney Channel, along with Disney Junior, were removed on Astro and Astro-owned TV providers (including NJOI and Kristal-Astro) on 1 January 2021.

 Therefore, there was the only impact that The Walt Disney Company would be shutting down Disney XD in Southeast Asia on the same date and time by following the review of Disney's business in this region, just before Astro has already confirmed with this statement before Astro shutting down both Disney Channel and Disney Junior on the same date and time.
 However, The Walt Disney Company did not announce that Astro would be shutting down Disney Channel and Disney Junior on 1 January 2021 at midnight.
-This feed closed on that date, along with Disney Junior and Disney XD, on Astro due to their refreshed children's package and the launch of Disney+ Hotstar on 1 June 2021.
+This feed closed on that date, along with Disney Junior and Disney XD, on Astro due to their refreshed children's package.

 Indonesia

 Began in July 2002; the schedule was very similar to the main feed, with the exclusions of movies at launch.
-It was separated from the main feed from 1 September 2020, during the launch of Disney+ Hotstar on 5 September 2020.

-This feed later started sharing the same schedule with the main feed on 1 February 2021.
-There are also Disney+ Hotstar idents on this feed.
-The channel completely closed on 1 October 2021, with its programming moving to the Disney+ Hotstar.
+The feed later started sharing the same schedule with the main feed in February 2021.
+The channel completely closed on 1 October 2021.

 Philippines

-Began on January 15, 2000.
+Began on 15 January 2000.
 It had the same schedule as the Asia feed with local advertisements.
-The channel closed on 1 October 2021, with its programming moved to Disney+.
+The channel closed on 1 October 2021.